Culture of East Germany: GDR jokes

 With widespread censorship of literature, the media and the arts, political jokes were one of the main outlets for criticism of the German Democratic Republic (East Germany).
 After reunification, these became known as DDR-Witze (GDR jokes).
 Political jokes of this form have almost disappeared since reunification as they no longer play the same subversive role, being replaced by open democratic debate, political cartoons and satire.

-The GDR citizens had a special term for referring to some of the more critical jokes as five-year-jokes (i.e., three years prison for the one telling it and two for all who listen and laugh).
-There is also a morphological reference to "five-year-plan" - in a way, talking about a five-year-joke was a "meta-joke".
+The GDR citizens referred to some of the more critical jokes as five-year-jokes (i.e., three years in prison for the one telling it and two for all who listen and laugh).
+There is also a morphological reference to "five-year-plan" – in a way, talking about a five-year-joke was a "meta-joke".